-- Full Tuition Waiver – Students on assistantship pay no tuition.
+- Full Tuition Waiver – Students on assistantship do not pay tuition

 - Research Assistantships – A nine-month, part-time appointment.
 These are typically funded from a professor’s research grant.

-- Fellowships – Part-time and full-time appointments of varying lengths and remuneration are available usually through competitive processes.
+- Fellowships – Part-time and full-time appointments of varying lengths and remuneration, usually available through competitive processes

-- Child Care – Please visit the Iowa State Family Resource Guide and the Child & Family Resource Website.
+- o Child Care – Visit the Iowa State Family Resource Guide